cometbft/cometbft/docs/architecture/adr-105-grpc-api.md

   application being run by the node (via ABCI).
   - `Query` - Submit a query directly to the application via ABCI.
 - `BlockService` - Provides information about blocks.
+  - `GetLatestHeight` - Return a stream of latest block heights as new blocks are committed to the blockchain.
   - `GetByHeight` - Fetch the block associated with a particular height.
 - `BlockResultsService` - Provides information about block execution results.
   - `GetByHeight` - Fetch the block results associated with a particular height.